Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Img src="day_night/component.jpg" />

 Not only did it move the sun around for shadows, but it dictated the colour of the sky, how intense the lighting would be, how thick the fog would get, how fast the clouds moved.
-Also its what determined how quick each ingame story day would go and what the current day is! we could have percise control over it all, visually and gameplay wise from 1 component.
+Also its what determined how quick each ingame story day would go and what the current day is! we could have precise control over it all, visually and gameplay wise from 1 component.

 This allowed the more art side of things to looks very pretty.

 <Video src="day_night/dncycle.mp4" />

 <Heading title="Inventory" caption="by matek, ceitine and gio" />
-Going from the UI mockups wheatley had made, we began getting together a handsome inventory.
+Going from the UI mock-ups wheatley had made, we began getting together a handsome inventory.
 <ImageCollage images={["inventory/base_design.jpg", "inventory/design_additional.jpg", "inventory/context_menu.jpg"]} />

 This got us most the way to where we are now in terms of the final layout and the design, it just looked right.
-We have the info we need, its clear what everthing is, plus it just looks handsome.
+We have the info we need, its clear what everything  is, plus it just looks handsome.

 <Img src="inventory/final_inventory.jpg" />